Part 2: Calibration & Imaging of J1849+3024

 2. Obtain amplitude solutions

-4. Re-image phase calibrator with amplitude solutions applied
+4. Re-image the phase calibrator with amplitude solutions applied

 5. Apply solutions to the target